rachitdani/Flipkart-Review-Scrapper/README.md

 # Flipkart-Review-Scrapper
-This is a website which scrapes Flipkart product reviews and displays it in a table format
+This is a website which scrapes Flipkart product reviews and displays it in a table format.